yousefhussen/AbudiyabTask/README.md

     - Save the order details, including order_id, user_id, car_id, start_date, end_date, total_price, and payment_status (paid, unpaid).
 - **Cash Payment**: Update the payment_status to paid upon successful cash payment.
 - **Validation**: Validate user input (e.g., start date should be before the end date).
-- **Database Seeding**: Populate the database with at least 10 cars and 5 users (1 admin and 4 normal users).
+- **Database Seeding**: Populate the database with at least 10 cars and 5 users (the admin credentials are "admin@email.com" "password").

+## Authentication
+- authentication is done using Laravel's Fortify and Sanctum packages.
+The system includes two roles: user and admin.
+The admin can add new cars and mark cars as unavailable for maintenance.
+- it's a simple authentication system that includes login, registration, and logout only.
+- cookie based authentication is used for the web routes and token based authentication is used for the API routes.
 ## Installation

 1. Clone the repository: